elvindesouza/forensic/README.md

 # Forensic Imaging Tool

 This is a forensic imaging tool built with Python and PyQt.
-It allows users to create disk images using `dd` and ensures data integrity with checksum verification.
+It allows users to create forensic disk images using `dd` and ensures data integrity with checksum verification.

+This program is part of a C2P2 Project for the Digital Forensics course at Vishwakarma University.

 ## Features

 - Select source disk and destination path
-- Create disk images using `dd`
+- Create disk images (saved as an image.img file) using `dd`
 - Verify data integrity with MD5 and SHA-256 checksums
-- User-friendly GUI

 ## Requirements